Shubham0315/GIT-Commands/REBASE.md

 - In reabse no merge commit is created but in 3 way new merge commit is created

-**Rebase is 2 step process** :- Rebase feature on top of master and Merge feature to master branch
+**Rebase is 2 step process** :- Add feature on top of master and Merge feature to master branch

 Add feature on top of master